 The dining room is at the heart of the castle and it’s an invitation to be part of an authentic country castle experience for breakfast, afternoon tea and supper.
 It’s friendly, informal and sociable.
 Is Augill right for you?

 Enjoy our food with other guests at one of our huge oak tables in the Dining Room as many guests have done for nearly twenty years.
 Many new friendships have been forged over dinner here.
-We’re not big enough for a chef or kitchen brigade and do all the cooking ourselves so advance booking for our food is required.
-It’s like going to friends for dinner.
+We’re not big enough for a chef or kitchen brigade and do all the cooking ourselves so advance booking for all our food is required.

 If there are six or more of you, the Drawing Room is the perfect private dining space for a bespoke and truly unique dining experience.

 Our food changes with the seasons.
 In Summer we serve simple, easy, fresh sharing platters and lighter dishes, then more wholesome, hearty food as the nights get longer – always the perfect accompaniment to a drink from our Great British Bar and always with the same focus on the best ingredients cooked simply and without fuss.
 We always have dishes available for younger children and an open door policy in the kitchen.

 In the Drawing Room we can host private dinner parties from six to fourteen people on any night of the week.
 Choose a menu that suits your style and be as formal or informal as you please designed around your particular preferences, starting at £30 per head.
 Or, of course, you can take a table for up to 20 all to yourselves in the Dining Room.

 Have a dinner party with an added twist with hire of our twelve seat art deco cinema.
 Popcorn included!
 It’s the only cinema for more than 20 miles!
 Choose from our informal house menu or have a bespoke set two course supper including a glass of wine and box of popcorn each for £25 per head.
 For groups of six to twelve.